awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/background.md

 1 The cache can know when time passes, but it is the client's responsibility to track data usage, and so rather large interface changes would be necessary to handle those factors.

-Can existing DDB-EC customer use the CMC cache?
-What interface should the cache take to prevent refresh storms?
-How can the existing interface prevent storms on an empty cache?
-How do we deal with multiple key storms?
-How can customers prevent downtime while still satisfying their security requirements?
-What parameters should be configurable and how?
-Should we offer a static stability option?
-How can we deal with the circular dependency with the ESDK file format?
-Given cryptographic size limitation what if the cache is too large to serialize?
-What other failure modes of caches should we attempt to handle?
-Any other bi-model behavior you want to talk about?